You Deserve Better: 5 Signs It’s Time to Break up With Your Old Bank

 Before jumping through the logistical hoops of finding a new account, transferring money and dealing with reluctant customer-service agents, make sure it’s really time.

 Yeah.
 You know you’ve been making eyes at that fetching new online bank lately.
 Here are five signs it’s not just a phase but truly time to move on:

 1. You’re No Longer Getting Anything out of It

 Your current bank: Requires you to cough up fees, pay monthly dues, etc.

 That new bank: Rewards you for gracing it with your beautiful presence and trusting it with your money.

 Really, your bank should be thanking you — not forcing you to cough up extra fees.

-Here are some sweethearts that know how to treat their special someone right:
+Here are two sweethearts that know how to treat their special someone right:

 - Chime Bank: Chime has a neat get-paid-early feature.
 When you enroll in direct deposit with your Chime Spending account, your paycheck gets posted two days early.
 Total win when rent’s due.
 Thanks for lookin’ out for me.